sdutta2313/Uber-Data-Engineering-Project-with-GCP-Modern-Tools/README.md

 11._**Complete Data Loader Pipeline**_: After completing the third pipeline, navigate to BigQuery and refresh the data to preview the connected data.

-12._**Data Visualization**_: Utilize Looker or Data Studio to create visualizations and analyze the Uber dataset.
+12._**Data Visualization**_: Utilize Looker or Data Studio to create visualizations and analyze the Uber dataset for the Dataset created by using the 'analytics_query.sql'.
 # Dependencies for the Project
   **-pandas**